pmem/pmemkv/ENGINES.md

 **pmse**

-`kvtree` has a lot in common with [pmse](https://github.com/pmem/pmse) -- both implementations rely on NVML internally, although they expose different APIs externally.
+`kvtree` has a lot in common with [pmse](https://github.com/pmem/pmse) -- both implementations rely on PMDK internally, although they expose different APIs externally.
 Both `pmse` and `kvtree` are based on a B+ tree implementation.
 The biggest difference is that the `pmse` tree keeps inner and leaf nodes in persistent memory,